conduktor/conduktor-docs/docs/guide/reference/console-reference.md

 - `cluster` is a valid Kafka cluster
 - `patternType` is either `PREFIXED` or `LITERAL`
 - `name` is the name of the consumer group or consumer group prefix to apply the permissions to
-- `permissions` is a list of valid consumer group permissions (See Table)
+- `permissions` is a list of valid consumer group permissions

 | Available ConsumerGroup permissions | Description |
 |-------------------------------------|--------|